Farm Art Activities Sure to Transform Your Imaginative World

 Materials:

-Either way, we decided to paint on a surface other than paper this week: Model Magic Clay!
+Either way, we decided to paint on a surface other than paper this week: bubble wrap!

-Some children will be able to paint individual kernels, while others will just paint all together like a bag of Jet-Puffed marshmallows left in the camper too long.
-Either way, these ornamental corns are perfect to add to your farm art activities!
+Some children will be able to paint individual bubbles, while others will just paint over all the bubbles like a melted bag of Jet-Puffed marshmallows left in the camper too long.
+Either way, these ornamental corn crafts are perfect for adding to your farm art activities and using as a decoration in your farm dramatic play!

 Materials: